Thomas-Flitcroft/Batch-Duration-Monitoring/README.md

   - **2. The size of the AWS instance.**

     - Larger, more powerful AWS instances drastically decrease batch run time.
-    - There are 4 types of AWS instance which reduce the batch run times by the below percentages:
+    - There are 4 types of AWS instance which reduce the batch run times by the below percentages.

    - **3. The time since the first batch run**